oroinc/platform/src/Oro/Bundle/EntityPaginationBundle/README.md

 ------------------

 When user comes from grid with enabled entity pagination to view or edit page, grid parameters (filters, sorters etc.) transmitted as url parameters in the browser address bar.
-Then entity pagination storage data collector send a query for get all records with this grid parameters considering ACL permissions (for example edit ACL permissions are more strict than view).
+Then entity pagination storage data collector send a query to get all records with this grid parameters considering ACL permissions (for example edit ACL might be more strict than view).
 There are two different scopes in storage for collect data.
-One scope for collect view  pagination entities identifiers and other scope for collect edit pagination entities identifiers.
+One scope is used to collect view pagination entities identifiers and other scope to collect edit pagination entities identifiers.
-Then collector fill view or edit scope depending on which page user visit.
+Then collector fill view or edit scope storage depending on which page user visit.
 If limit of records count is more than **Entity Pagination limit** collector set empty array for this scope.
-Next time, if storage has data for current scope for current grid parameters, collector will not be send request for get records.
+Next time if storage has data for current scope for current grid parameters, collector will not send request to get records.
-When switching back to datagrid both storage's scopes will be cleared.
+After switching back to datagrid both storage scopes are cleared.
 There are ``EntityPaginationController`` actions for entity pagination navigation.
-Each action check is pagination identifier is available and accessible.
-If in time when storage has data for current scope, other user delete some entities which are in current scope.
-When user go by navigation to this entity the message ``not_available`` will be show and user see next available entity.
-If was changed ACL permissions for entities which are in current scope and user go by navigation to this entity the message ``not_accessible`` will be show.
-Not available or not accessible entity delete from storage, change entities identifier count and message ``stats_number_view_%count% `` will be show.
+Each action checks if pagination identifier available and accessible.
+During pagination over entities other user can delete some entities from the current scope.
+When user goes by navigation to this entity the message ``not_available`` will be show and user will see next available entity.
+If ACL permission for entitiy in current scope was changed and user goes by navigation to this entity the message ``not_accessible`` will be shown.
+Not available or not accessible entities deleted from storage, then entities identifier count refreshes and message ``stats_number_view_%count% `` is shown.

 Default entity view has placeholder used to add entity pagination section.
 When user came to entity view page this section shows pagination details (<M> of <N> entities, links to first, previous, next and last entities)